+- Single loop learning: Consists of one feedback loop when strategy is modified in response to an unexpected result (error correction).
 E.g. when sales are down, marketing managers inquire into the cause, and tweak the strategy to try to bring sales back on track.

 - Double loop learning: Learning that results in a change in theory-in-use.
 The values, strategies, and assumptions that govern action are changed to create a more efficient environment.
 In the above example, managers might rethink the entire marketing or sales process so that there will be no (or fewer) such fluctuations in the future.

 - Deuterolearning: Learning about improving the learning system itself.
 This is composed of structural and behavioral components which determine how learning takes place.
 Essentially deuterolearning is therefore "learning how to learn."

 This can be closely linked to Senge's concept of the learning organization, particularly in regards to improving learning processes and understanding/modifying mental models.

 Effective learning must therefore include all three, continuously improving the organization at all levels.
 However, while any organization will employ single loop learning, double loop and particularly deuterolearning are a far greater challenge.